Environmental, Social, and Governance Reporting: Creating Value, Building Trust

 Environment

 We understand the connection between a healthy environment and the health of our members, customers, and community.
-We’re proud to partner on environmental initiatives with our facilities manager, JLL, an international leader in sustainability practices.
-As you can see in the SDGs featured below, our environmentally conscious approaches to building operations include waste management, energy and water consumption, and responsible transportation alternatives.
+We're proud to partner on environmental initiatives with our facilities manager, JLL, an international leader in sustainability practices.
+As you can see in the Sustainable Development Goals (SDGs) featured below, our environmentally conscious approaches to building operations include waste management, energy and water consumption, and responsible transportation alternatives.
 We are also committed to investing in sustainable communities throughout Rhode Island.

 Social